sheisc/FlashStack/README.txt

 We use LLVM 7.0 and rustc 1.43.
 Please set up your environment as shown in FlashStack.sh.

+The MACRO in spa.h is a switch for instrumenting call instructions.

+// direct call / indirect call instrumented
+#define    ENABLE_GS_RSP_CALL_INSTRUMENTED

 ## How to Build Nginx

 (1) Normal Build and Get the Function Names